Apartness relation: Definition

+Examples

 The prototypical apartness relation is that of the real numbers: two real numbers are said to be apart if there exists (one can construct) a rational number between them.
 In other words, real numbers $x$ and $y$ are apart if there exists a rational number $z$ such that $x < z < y$ or $y < z < x.$ The natural apartness relation of the real numbers is then the disjunction of its natural pseudo-order.
 The complex numbers, real vector spaces, and indeed any metric space then naturally inherit the apartness relation of the real numbers, even though they do not come equipped with any natural ordering.

 If there is no rational number between two real numbers, then the two real numbers are equal.
 Classically, then, if two real numbers are not equal, one would conclude that there exists a rational number between them.
 However it does not follow that one can actually construct such a number.
 Thus to say two real numbers are apart is a stronger statement, constructively, than to say that they are not equal, and while equality of real numbers is definable in terms of their apartness, the apartness of real numbers cannot be defined in terms of their equality.
 For this reason, in constructive topology especially, the apartness relation over a set is often taken as primitive, and equality is a defined relation.